[Index][Section Index][Next]

 • discounts or rebates offered (if any);

-• free service period;
+• free service period (if any);

 • service commencement date and bill cycle date;